scandum/quadsort/README.md

 Branchless parity merge
 -----------------------
 Since the parity merge can be unrolled it's very suitable for branchless optimizations to speed up the sorting of random data.
+Another advantage is that two separate memory regions can be accessed in the same loop with no additional overhead.
 This makes the routine up to 2.5 times faster on random data.

 Quad merge
 ----------